aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

   * Capacity mode: `Provisioned`
   * Number of provisioned shards: 1 or more
 * S3 bucket
   * Stores the application JAR.
 For simplicity, the same bucket is used to store the Terraform remote state.
-It is recommended to [enable Bucket Versioning](https://developer.hashicorp.com/terraform/language/backend/s3) on the S3 bucket to allow for state recovery.
+It is recommended to [enable Bucket Versioning](https://developer.hashicorp.com/terraform/language/backend/s3) on the S3 bucket to allow for state recovery and state locking.
-* DynamoDB table
-  * Used by Terraform for locking.
-The primary key must be called `LockID`.

-Do not forget to edit the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the bucket name and table name.
+Do not forget to edit the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the bucket name and key name.

 ## Environment variables